marcusoftnet/marcusoftnet.github.io/_posts/2013-09-30-repost-weighted-index--a-simple-powerful-prioritization-tool.md

 - Do this exercise in small groups and compare results.
 “Divide and merge” I think this is called and that’s a great way to both generate a lot of insights but also get a conversation started.
 - Do this exercise in smaller groups and average out the result.
 This could be useful but should not be done without a discussion.
 Big discrepancies in your ranking probably show on different view on what the item really is and you better clear that out.
 - Weight the aspects with a factor.
 In this way you can show how important you think that this aspect is to the overall result.
 If “Time to market” is of the essence you can give this a high factor, and have the other aspects ranked lower.
 This can be done by writing a factor above each column that you multiply the values by; the entire formula becomes ((value *factor)* (value *factor)* (…)).
 - Take different aspects into consideration at different times.
 If you let your list live for a longer period of time you might not consider all the aspects all the time.
-I’ve just used this once and rather just recreate the list from the begining.
+I’ve just used this once and rather just recreate the list from the beginning.

 ## My latest encounter